LucianLaFleur/pythonCyberSecurityProjects/importantBoxWalkthroughs/hammerWalkthrur.md

 </br> 3) get your secret code from the key file we got from the server
   ![copySecretAmount](https://github.com/user-attachments/assets/a58e988a-b304-4088-9a7f-8d86c4b4cf9d)
 </br> 4) input secret key code in cyan part for "verify signature (bottom)
+</br> the screencap below is WRONG, the key is in `var/www/html/188ade1.key` and is why one iteration did not work
 ![i23bur23r](https://github.com/user-attachments/assets/2a50d0ba-4380-48d2-b877-cabc08cb7021)
  </br> top and mid ^^
  ![inputsecretshit](https://github.com/user-attachments/assets/877b6fbb-c519-42d2-ab9b-82207d0a2471)